AvramRobert/cchess/API.md

 # API Documentation

-*cchess* features mostly all functionality necessary for implementing chess-related apps.
+*cchess* features most of the functionality necessary for implementing chess-related apps.
 These are:
 * Game creation
 * Game simulation
 * Game querying